ProconnectSedin/onesource/README.md

 `git checkout development` #switch to new branch

+You can also switch branch by clicking on the git icon in the bottom left of VS Code

 🚨 IMPORTANT: Please be descriptive in your commit messages

-To switch branch in VS Code
-Run `git checkout development` to switch to development branch There is also a git icon in the bottom left corner.
-You can switch branches by clicking on it

 Changes in the development brach can be merged from github.com by creating a pull request from Pull requests tab